mihaidld/blockchain-101/README.md

 -   Rinkeby
 -   Goerli

-We can also configure personal networks, it will be useful when we will run our local `ganache` node.
+We can also configure personal networks, it will be useful when running our local `ganache` node.

 Networks comparison: https://ethereum.stackexchange.com/questions/27048/comparison-of-the-different-testnets